swarmfund/networkdemocracy/README.md

 replacing *quantum-latex-macros* with your folder path.

-### Updating the macros ###
+### Updating the macros

 I do not suggest to update these macros within a project.
-Some command names may have changed and you could have to rewrite part of your stuff.
-Anyway, if you to proceed:
+Some command names may have changed and you might have to rewrite part of your stuff.
+Anyway, if you want to proceed:

 **I just downloaded the macros.
 The project I'm working on is not on GIT.**